Executive MBA (EMBA)

 All accommodations and meals are covered for the duration of extended on-campus residencies.
 In addition, international and/or domestic travel required for the EMBA MAP project course is covered by sponsoring organizations and/or the EMBA Program.
 Note that tuition does not cover student’s monthly travel expenses.
 EMBA students are required to pay for all transportation to and from Ann Arbor and/or Los Angeles.
 If you are traveling from outside the region, you may be eligible (depending on distance traveled) to stay in EMBA Program facilities on the Saturday night after classes.

 The Cohort 29 tuition rates were approved by the University of Michigan Board of Regents in June 2022.
-Cohort 30 tuition rates will be available July 2023.
+The Cohort 30 tuition rates were approved by the University of Michigan Board of Regents in June 2023.
+Each entering Cohort will have their tuition rates known in July prior to the start of their entering term.

 For information on current tuition and fee rates, please visit the Office of the Registrar website.